By: Team M11-3 Since: Jan 2019 Licence: MIT

 -

-are the parameters to be supplied by the user e.g. inadd t/TOPIC
+Words in UPPER_CASEare the parameters to be supplied by the user e.g. inadd t/TOPIC,TOPICis a parameter which can be used asadd t/Pythagoras Theorem.

 3.2.
 Adding a flashcard: add